Performance Management Process

 A permanent USS employee may, within seven calendar days after having the opportunity to sign the Performance Management Process Form, appeal an overall rating other than "Exceptional."
 That appeal should be submitted in writing to Human Resources, who will mediate the issue if both the employee and the rater are willing.

 If mediation is refused or if it is unsuccessful, the appeal will be referred to the KSU University Support Staff Peer Review Committee (PRC).
-That Committee is appointed by the Vice President for Administration and Finance to hear USS employee appeals.
+That Committee is appointed by the Vice President for Human Capital Services to hear USS employee appeals.
 The Committee will consider evidence offered by the employee and the manager (supervisor), as well as any evidence the committee has requested.
 After deliberating, the PRC will assign a rating within 10 calendar days of the hearing date.
 The rating is final and not subject to further appeal.

 Please refer to PPM Chapter 4030, University Support Staff Peer Review Committee Hearing Process, for further information about the appeal process.